 Can my daughter & I set up a cookie stand in front of our house?
 Yes!
 Throughout the entire cookie sale, January 25—March 8, Girl Scouts can set-up “lemonade” type stands to sell on the property were the girl currently resides as their city and/or home owners’ associations permit.

 Can girls sell online?
-Girls may market their cookie sale to family & friends on the internet through www.ABCSmartCookies.com, providing they sign the Girl Scout Internet Safety Pledge and follow all Girl Scout safety guidelines.
+Girls may market their cookie sale to family & friends on the internet through COCOdirect at www.ABCSmartCookies.com, providing they sign the Girl Scout Internet Safety Pledge and follow all Girl Scout safety guidelines.
 Check with your Troop Cookie Manager or Troop Leader for more details.

 Where do I get the Girl Scout Internet Safety Pledge?
 It can be found here.